Discover Sheffield is our national sustained engagement programme for students living outside the Sheffield City Region.

 If you wanted to take a 1 x year gap break before applying to The University of Sheffield or need to re-sit A Levels to achieve a higher grade, the adjusted offer would be made available in the following year only.

-Talk to the head of your sixth form or your course leader to find out if your sixth form or college is participating in this programme.
-They will tell you if you are eligible based upon the criteria and information, we have provided for them.
-You and your parents or carers will then need to complete the online application form, via your registered school/college coordinator.
+Once your school is registered, they will tell you if you are eligible to apply based upon the criteria and information we have provided for them.
+You will then need to complete the online application form, via your registered school/college coordinator.
+The link to the application form is usually made available in September each year.

 Taking part in the Discover Sheffield programme shows commitment and could enhance your university application.
 However, it does not guarantee you a place at university.
 Places are subject to availability and you can only be registered on one sustained Outreach pathway at the University of Sheffield at any one time.